 Ultimaker Breakaway adheres well to the heated glass plate.
 The adhesion method may, however, differ based on the accompanying build material.

 We suggest applying a thin layer of glue (included in the accessory box of your Ultimaker) to the glass plate for Ultimaker Breakaway.
 For dual-extrusion prints, the adhesion method should be based on the accompanying build material.
-Use a thin layer of glue when printing Breakaway in combination with ABS, Nylon, and CPE or use an adhesion sheet when combined with CPE+.
+Use a thin layer of glue when printing Breakaway in combination with PLA, Tough PLA, ABS, Nylon, and CPE or use an adhesion sheet when combined with CPE+.

 Note: For the experimental combination with TPU 95A you can use glue and for the experimental combination with PC use an adhesion sheet.